Frontiers in Science

 UH Clear Lake

-Students from Physics, Mathematics, Computer Science, Chemistry, Biology, or other related departments are welcome to apply.
+Students from Physics, Mathematics, Computer Science, Chemistry, Biology, Engineering, or other related departments are welcome to apply.
 No prior experience with Biological Physics is required.
 The Frontiers in Science Program does not permit discrimination based on pregnancy, childbirth or related medical conditions, race, religious creed, color, national origin or ancestry, physical or mental disability, medical condition, veteran status, marital status, age, sex, sexual orientation, or gender identity.
 Persons of all backgrounds are encouraged to apply.

 - Current Resume